Wondering how to save money to travel the world?

 At the time we started saving for travel, we were both working standard office jobs in San Antonio, where we owned a home and had a fairly typical US suburban lifestyle.

 Every time I read a “how to save money to travel” guide in those days, I looked for any new ideas that we could use, knowing that most of them wouldn’t apply to us.
+After all, finances are often far too individual for sweeping proclamations.

 That doesn’t make the author’s advice useless–just useless to us.
 Usually, though, we’re able to pull out 1-2 ideas from each author and make them our own.
 That’s my goal for this list, as well.